You no longer need to take the pain of growing natural grass for your lawns, decks, and even the balcony of your house.

 There are gaps between the planks of all decks.
 So, you must choose the proper thickness of grass depending on your decking gaps.

-If you wish to conceal any gaps, artificial grass that is at least 30mm thick should suffice.
+If you wish to conceal any gaps, artificial grass at least 30mm thick should suffice.

 Now, if your gaps are not that wide, you can use medium piles.